 - 3.15 Tees Valley is a well-established and successful functioning economic area.
-This was recognised by government in establishing the Mayoral Combined Authority in 2016, covering the same geography as the Local Enterprise Partnership and which has led to the Local Enterprise Partnership being fully integrated within the Combined Authority.
+This was recognised by government in establishing the Mayoral Combined Authority in 2016, covering the same geography as the Local Enterprise Partnership and which led to the Local Enterprise Partnership being fully integrated within the Combined Authority ahead of national requirements to do so.
 There are no dependencies with other Local Enterprise Partnerships.
-However, Tees Valley actively collaborates with areas beyond its boundaries where there are synergies and added value. - 3.16 The Tees Valley Local Enterprise Partnership is the principal forum for collaboration between the public and private sectors, for improving the economy of the Tees Valley.
-The membership of the Local Enterprise Partnership (set out in more detail below) mirrors the Combined Authority Cabinet.
-The private sector Local Enterprise Partnership members are responsible for ensuring that Tees Valley strategy and policy development and investment decisions are informed by the views of the business community.
-The Local Enterprise Partnership leads on engaging with local businesses and understanding the needs of different sectors and markets. - 3.17 The other public and private sector members of the Local Enterprise Partnership support the Combined Authority's work by: - Supporting and offering advice to the Combined Authority on their responsibilities; - Championing and promoting specific initiatives from the perspective of business; - Participating in Thematic Working Groups, as appropriate; - Influencing the development of the Combined Authority's strategies and policies; - Representing the Tees Valley nationally and internationally; - Ensuring a strong business influence over decision-making; and - Supporting the development and delivery of the Strategic Economic Plan.
+However, Tees Valley actively collaborates with areas beyond its boundaries where there are synergies and added value. - The Tees Valley Local Enterprise Partnership is the principal forum for collaboration between the public and private sectors, for improving the economy of the Tees Valley. - 3.16 Private sector members of the Local Enterprise Partnership support the Combined Authority's work by: - Providing specialist, business-led insights to critically influence, shape and review economic development activity in Tees Valley. - Providing a representative voice for all businesses in Tees Valley. - Developing innovative, business-led solutions to address challenges and opportunities, and deliver transformative change for the Tees Valley economy.